label

 -

-02:06 First of all, thanks so much for having me.
-It’s nice to try to reflect a bit on many years of involvement in publishing.
-My name is Silvio Lorusso, I’m a designer by training, an artist, and more and more, an author.
-My involvement in publishing and experimental publishing has several branches, I started at the INC with an interest in researching business modelsprint-on-demand, which at the time was a new thing — you can imagine how many years ago we are speaking of.
+02:06 My name is Silvio Lorusso, I’m a designer by training, an artist, and more and more, an author.
+My involvement in publishing and experimental publishing has several branches, I started at the INC (Institute of Network Cultures) with an interest in researching business modelsprint-on-demand, which at the time was a new thing — you can imagine how many years ago we are speaking of.
 This led to a certain interest in the platformization of publishing, such as Amazon, Kindle, and systems of rights management.
 Then I did my PhD thesis in Venice on experimental publishing, which was focused on the artistic experiments around platformization and enclosure.

 -

-11:53 It was clear to us that we needed to reflect the diversity of content at the editorial level.
-So the three of us connected, or we are like three generations and also three fields of work.
-So Holger Pötzsch is working in Norway, as I already said, and he’s the oldest among us.
-He has numerous publications in media studies. Şeyda Kurt is the author of these two books I mentioned.
-So she was coming in as someone writing in a very different style than academia would do it.
-I myself sit somewhere between the chairs of maybe writing academically and also organizing those panels, the let’s play critical panels. sustainability of workflowsSo we regularly exchanged ideas, via Zoom, due to Holger being in Norway.
+11:53 It was clear to us that we needed to reflect on the diversity of content at the editorial level.
+So the three of us connected, coming from three different generations and three different fields of work.
+Holger Pötzsch is working in Norway and is the oldest among us, he also has numerous publications in media studies. Şeyda Kurt is the author of the two books I mentioned, so she was coming in as someone writing in a very different style.
+I myself sit somewhere between writing academically and also organizing those panels – the let’s play critical panels. sustainability of workflowsSo we regularly exchanged ideas, via Zoom, due to Holger being in Norway.
 We also met in person several times.
 For us, it was very important to give the authors a sense of working together on a project, which is why we set up a joint meeting before everyone started writing.
 For this, we specifically asked experts to cover various areas.
 And fortunately, no one declined.
-We allowed them relative freedom, including the format of the text, resulting in both classic academic and essayistic texts in the final volume.
-Then we found a publisher, Transcript.
-It’s a German publisher from Bielefeld, willing to support the entire project and also finance it.
+We granted them relative freedom, including in formatting the text, resulting in both classic academic and essayistic texts in the final volume.
+Then we found a publisher, Transcript, a German publisher from Bielefeld, willing to support and finance the entire project.
 This is not common as publishers usually are not prepared for such volumes.
 As you know, they either focus on academic publications or non-academic literature.
 So, normally academic volumes are funded by universities, but we were not based on any university for this volume, even if we worked on them or at universities.
 So we had to find a way to finance the whole project.
 As I said, business modelsTranscript has this funding from, I think, different universities from Germany.
 They have a pool of money and they can split it into different projects.
 So this was very good for us, and they also funded Open Access, which was also great.

 -